 It’s okay that he sucked out on me, as his play with that hand is a losing play in the long run and I’ll surely win in the long run versus these players.

-I have a lot of statements like the one above written down in my poker journal and I always have it open to my logic statements page during each session I play.
+I have a lot of statements like the one above written down in my poker journal (get my free 21-page Poker Journal here) and I always have it open to my logic statements page during each session I play.
 I’ll sometimes encounter tilt-inducing situations where I suddenly stop thinking, begin to feel anger, direct my anger at specific opponents and say “f— you” to my computer screen.
 When I find myself in this spot, I take a few deep breaths and read a couple of my logic statements.
 This usually helps me to cool down rather quickly and to stay away from my C-game.

 Types of Tilt and Logic Statements to Combat Each